 Section 1 - Symantec Endpoint Encryption:

-Symantec Endpoint Encryption Management Server (SEEMS) can be installed on as many systems as is needed with not additional licensing.
-SEEMS manages systems encrypted with Symantec Endpoint Encryption (SEE) Drive Encryption and Removable Media Encryption (RME).
+Symantec Endpoint Encryption Management Server can be installed on as many systems as is needed without additional licensing.
+SEEMS manages systems encrypted with Symantec Endpoint Encryption Drive Encryption and Removable Media Encryption.

-Symantec Endpoint Encryption products do not employ the use of a license number as do the rest of the encryption products in the proceeding document.
+Symantec Endpoint Encryption products do not employ the use of a license number as do the rest of the encryption products in this document.

 Section 2 - Symantec Encryption Products: